-In the spring you see aphids on pines as well as other ornamental plants with succulent stems and leaves.
+Recently you may have seen aphids on pines as well as other ornamental plants with succulent stems and leaves.
 Aphids have piercing-sucking mouthparts allowing them to suck the nutritious cell sap from flowers, leaves, stems, and sometimes roots, of many plants in our landscapes and gardens.
 Aphids are soft-bodied insects that come in many shapes, sizes, and colors.
 The first indication of their presence may be a shiny, sticky material on the leaves.
 This liquid is called honeydew.
-Another sign may be curled, stunted leaves on new growth in spring.
+Another sign is curled, stunted leaves on new growth in spring.
 Close inspection will usually reveal the insect itself, but don't get in a hurry to use pesticides.
 In most cases, aphids and the damage they cause may appear unsightly, but usually it is not serious and causes little long-term harm to the plants they colonize.
+There are a few exceptions where crop losses can occur.

 Aphids can reproduce rapidly by using unique strategy called parthenogenesis.
 Here, female aphids give live birth to female young that are genetically identical to the parent.
 After a few generations, they produce winged female aphids and these may fly to a different feeding area if environmental conditions change or food quality declines.
 These winged females can also reproduce by parthenogenesis, giving birth to winged young.
 Late in the season, the winged aphids return to the original food plant and some females turn into males.
-The males and females (Monelliopsis caryae) on an walnut leaf (Brett | mate and a specialized female lays eggs that are able to overwinter.
+The males and females mate and a specialized female lays eggs that are able to overwinter.